marcosricardoss/flask-hello-heroku-cd/README.md

-### Continuous Delivery with Heroku and GitHub.
+### FLask CI/CD with Heroku

-This example is fully integrated with Heroku platform (pipeline with review, stage and production applications).
-You can connect each app according to your branches' workflows.
+This example of Continuous Delivery with Heroku and GitHub and and It can be used fully integrated with Heroku platform (pipeline with review, stage and production applications).

 \* Obs: This example is just about Continuous Delivery.
 With you want to see the same example with Continuous Integration included, check it out in my GitLab account: https://gitlab.com/marcosricardoss/hello-heroku-ci-cd

-\** Obs: You can continue to use GitHub as your main version control and run CI/CD pipelines on GitLab by just connecting the GitHub repository in a GitLab repository and the project will be created with only CI/CD features enabled.
-So the whole process of deployment and testing will be done by GitLab.
+\** Obs: You can use GitHub integrated with GitLab.
+By connecting the GitHub repository to a GitLab repository, the GitLab project will be created with only CI/CD features enabled.
+So you can keep using the GitHub as your main version control, but the whole process of deployment and testing will be done by GitLab.

 #### Contributing